Roasted Tomato Soup is the perfect way to use garden tomatoes

-This Roasted Tomato Soup recipe was inspired by the last of the garden tomatoes.
-The air was already quite cold and crisp this early November day and a warm tomato soup sounded just right.
+This Roasted Tomato Soup recipe, with no dairy, was inspired by the last of the garden tomatoes when it was already cold and crisp in early October.

-This soup can also become a base for any hearty soup mixtures by adding additional cooked vegetables, diced or shredded chicken, cooked white beans or any leftovers you have on hand, like rice or potatoes.
+This soup can also become a base for any hearty soup by adding additional cooked vegetables, diced or shredded chicken, cooked white beans, rice, or potatoes.

 Tomatoes: Fresh or Canned?

-Fresh tomatoes make this soup extra special, but if you are out of tomato season just substitute a high quality canned whole San Marzano style tomato for best flavor.
+Fresh tomatoes make this soup extra special, but if you are out of tomato season just substitute high quality canned whole tomatoes.
+We like the San Marzano style tomato for the best flavor.

 This soup has a beautifully deep flavor because the onions, tomatoes, and garlic are roasted in the oven until lightly caramelized.
 When you caramelize vegetables they take on a rich flavor, and the roasting removes some of the sharp flavors.